Advanced Meter FAQ

 The policy includes grant and loan options to assist homeowners with larger water repairs and replacements.
 For more information, view the Water Service Line Grant and Loan Program or call 253-502-8509.

-Please make sure there is nothing blocking access to your water meter, including rock or retaining walls, fences, trees, shrubs or plants, locked gates, or vehicles over the meter.
+Please make sure nothing is blocking access to your water meter, including rock or retaining walls, fences, trees, shrubs or plants, locked gates, or vehicles over the meter.
 We suggest at least four feet of clearance around your meter.

 If you experience any issues after the meter upgrade, call 833-701-2135.